hotwax/oms-documentation/deployment&configuration/shopify/README.md

 - [ ] Create Shop: Establish a corresponding shop in HotWax Commerce OMS.
 - [ ] Data Mappings: Configure accurate data mappings between Shopify and HotWax Commerce.
 - [ ] Setup Facilities: Define facilities in OMS to align with physical locations in your Shopify store.
-- [ ] Intial sync: Initiate the comprehensive synchronization process from Shopify to HotWax Commerce.
+- [ ] Initial sync: Initiate the comprehensive synchronization process from Shopify to HotWax Commerce.

 By completing these steps, ensure a smooth and synchronized integration between your Shopify store and HotWax Commerce OMS.